Hideway Laos

 Visit www.hideaway-laos.com to plan your journey to this hidden paradise.

-The formation of the “Ghost Valley” and its surroundings dates back over 500 million years.
+The formation of the “Sacred Valley” and its surroundings dates back over 500 million years.
 Over time, the valley has also undergone countless changes, resulting in the magnificent karst mountains that are visible today.
 The beautiful ancient sea limestone cliffs used to be over 1,000 meters high, but millions of years of erosion have reduced them to their current size.

 According to researchers and respected geologists, the formations we see today were formed roughly 8,000 years ago and date back to a period in Earth’s history called “The Middle Holocene Transgression.
 “This refers to a “sea crossing,” a time when the sea rose much higher than it does today, making shores higher and causing flooding.